Wisconsin Alumni Research Foundation

 Goutham NarlaGoutham Narla

 Dr. Goutham Narla earned his B.S. in biology and economics from Santa Clara University in California, an MD and Ph.D. from Mount Sinai School of Medicine in New York, and completed his residency in internal medicine and fellowship in medical genetics at Mount Sinai.
 After finishing his fellowship, he moved to Ohio in 2012 to work at Case Western Reserve University (CWRU), where he later became an Associate Professor with tenure.
 In July 2018, he joined the faculty at Michigan Medicine to become the seventh Chief of the Division of Genetic Medicine since the division’s inception in 1977.
 Goutham has held several leadership positions including Director of the Physician-Scientist Training Residency Program, Assistant Program Director of the Medical Scientist Training Program (MSTP) and a member of the Medical School Admissions Committee.
 His current research focuses on the identification and characterization of key negative regulators and tumor suppressor proteins of cancer development and progression, and the development of small molecule-based therapies that activate tumor suppressor genes for the treatment of cancer.
-To date, Goutham has authored 11 patents and has more than 65 publications.
+To date, Goutham has authored 11 patents and has more than 110 publications.
+He has also founded several biotech companies including Dual Therapeutics and RAPPTA Therapeutics.

 Paul SecristPaul Secrist

-Paul Secrist is Chief Scientific Officer at Cyteir Therapeutics, a clinical stage oncology company focused on developing novel therapies targeting key vulnerabilities in DNA damage repair pathways.
-He brings extensive oncology drug discovery experience at both big pharma and small/startup biotechnology companies.
-Paul has managed all phases of preclinical drug discovery from target validation and library screening through IND submission and clinical biomarker development.
-An accomplished oncology drug hunter, he played a major role in the discovery and development of two of the most innovative targeted cancer therapeutics yet developed.
-At Aton Pharma he spearheaded biology efforts studying histone deacetylase inhibitors, ultimately leading to the FDA approval of the first targeted epigenetic drug, Zolinza®.
-At AstraZeneca he led the effort and the team that successfully brought AZD5991 to the clinic.
-This molecule is a first-in-class inhibitor of Mcl-1, a key cancer cell-survival protein previously believed to be “undruggable.”
+Paul Secrist is currently the Chief Scientific Officer at Tasca Therapeutics, a seed-stage oncology company in Boston, MA, focused on developing targeted therapies that bind novel auto-palmitoylation sites on target proteins.
+Paul holds a doctorate in pharmacology from Mayo Graduate School and brings extensive oncology drug discovery experience at both big pharma and small/startup biotechnology companies.
+He has successfully managed all phases of preclinical drug discovery from target validation, screening and lead optimization through preclinical development, IND submission and clinical biomarker strategy execution.
+An accomplished oncology drug hunter, Paul played a major role in the discovery and development of two of the most innovative targeted cancer therapeutics yet developed.
+At Aton Pharma he spearheaded biology efforts studying histone deacetylase inhibitors, ultimately leading to the FDA approval of the first targeted epigenetic drug, Zolinza®, after the company’s acquisition by Merck.
+Later, at AstraZeneca, Paul led the preclinical team that successfully discovered and advanced AZD5991, a first-in-class inhibitor of Mcl-1, a key cancer cell survival protein historically considered “undruggable,” to the clinic.

 Submitting your work